firebadnofire/yt-dlp-utils/README.md

 `curl https://archuser.org/yt-dlp-utils/install.sh | bash`

-This will automatically git clone the repo from any available repo (github and gitlab) to /tmp and install from /tmp.
+This will automatically git clone the repo to /tmp and install from /tmp.

 The repo will automatically be removed from /tmp so no user interaction necessary.

 #### Manual:
 `git clone https://github.com/firebadnofire/yt-dlp-utils.git`

-If github.com is unreachable for any reason, try `git clone https://gitlab.com/firebadnofire/yt-dlp-utils`

 `cd yt-dlp-utils`